jjprevite/js-minicamp-homework-1/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Variables
+      -Think of a variable as an object we describe to the computer to remember for later.
+For example, if we want to tell the computer our age we could make a variable called 'myAge' so we might say 'var myAge = 12'.
 	* Strings
+      -Strings are words and sentences that the computer can read.
+They're usually written using letters and can also sometimes have numbers.
+For example, 'Hello world!' or 'apple' or 'I have 6 cats' are all strings.
 	* Functions (arguments, `return`)
+      -A function is an action that we want the computer to execute or do for us.
+We include the 'formula' in the function then pass arguments through the function to get an answer.
 	* `if` statements
+      -When we want the computer to do something based on certain conditions, we create an 'if statement' which says, 'Hey computer!
+If this is true/false, do this!'
 	* Boolean values (`true`, `false`)
+      -this is one type of value in Javascript that is like a light switch.
+It can be either 'on' or 'off' depending on the where the switch is.
+In Javascript, a Boolean value can either be 'true' or 'false'.

 2. Install Node and NPM.
 NPM comes packaged with Node. https://nodejs.org/en/download/